mapilido74/GCD-Project/CodeBook.md

 ## Introduction

-This file describes the origin of the data, as well as their relationships
+This file describes the origin of the data, as well as their relationships.
+The relationship between the tables are the key that allows to merge an put together more than one table.

 ## Data Source